Turkish Online Program Dates: 21 June – 21 July 2022

-The program will be available to you for a month between July 13 and August 13, and you are free to complete the lessons according to your own pace.
-It can be followed at any time, day, and place via remote access before August 13.
+Both programs will be available to you for a month, and you are free to complete the lessons according to your own pace.
+The program can be followed at any time, day, and place via remote access.
 All you need to have is your computer, an internet connection, and your account information.

 The program consists of 4 sections and 17 modules in total.
 Each module is approximately 20–25 minutes long, and at the end of each module you are asked to answer multiple-choice quiz questions.

 All program materials are digital and will be provided by ANAMED through the online program platform.
 It is not possible to download presentations or videos.
 They are available only on the platform during the program dates.
 Please do not forget to take notes.
 Additionally, please note that all materials are copyrighted and recording the videos is not permitted.

 Müge Ergun (2018-2020 ANAMED Environmental Archaeology Fellow)